mariushobbhahn/mariushobbhahn.github.io/_drafts/2020-01-17-prob_judging_3.md

 ## What is this mini-series about?

+## Agreement about the metric

+reuse the american dream remittances example.

+## Disagreement about the metric

+we can still use the american dream but enter the realm of desert and a societal vs. individual component. maybe just choose a different example.

 ## Limitations of the model:

 burdens?
 meeting the right comparative? doing a weighing better than other teams

+## Conclusion

+debating is very inconsistent

 ## Nerd section: some statistical explanations

 - Bayes rule not bayes theorem:
 - Distributions are beta, gamma and normal.
 - combination: not sampling, multiplied with expected value.

+## Acknowledgements

 ***One last note:***